 Mushrooms: Amanita phalloides, A. ocreata, A. verna, A. bisporigera

 Eating these mushrooms is extremely serious.
-The fatality rate for Amanitin poisoning is about about 10% in the U.S. and Canada where good medical care is readily available.
+The fatality rate for Amanitin poisoning is about 10% in the U.S. and Canada where good medical care is readily available.
 Amatoxins are doubly dangerous due to the fact that the symptoms are delayed for six to 24 hours after ingestion, by which time the toxins have been completely absorbed by the body.

 Mushrooms: Gyromitra esculenta and possibly G. ambigua